 This course is a survey of applications for non-science majors.
 Students work with patterns, reasoning, probability, statistics, mathematical modeling, linear programming, and logic to solve problems.
-Prerequisite: MTH 95 or equivalent.
+Prerequisite: MTH 95 or appropriate score on the ASSET or COMPASS Mathematics placement tests.